-Following the exhibition of the Paper in 2017, traffic and parking counts were completed during the April School Holidays, Easter Weekend and during typical weekdays in July/August 2017.
+Following the exhibition period, traffic and parking counts were completed during the April School Holidays, Easter Weekend and during typical weekdays in July/August 2017.
 The counts identified that parking operates under capacity during a typical weekday and that capacity is reached during peaks.

 An illustration of average public parking utilisation rates is provided by (FIGURES 16 & 17).
-FIGURE 18 shows daily off and on-street parking utilisation rates for both peak and weekday periods.